How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Final Thoughts

-Using a Moka Pot on an electric stove may seem daunting at first, but with the proper techniques and tips, it can be a breeze.
+Initially, using a Moka Pot on an electric stove may seem daunting, but with the proper techniques and tips, it can be a breeze.

 Use filtered water and espresso roast coffee grounds for optimal flavor.

-Though gas stovetops might offer better control over brewing time than electric stoves, using a Moka Pot on an electric stove is still possible with practical steps such as preheating water before pouring it into the bottom chamber, using medium-high heat to boil the water and reducing heat to low halfway through brewing.
+Though gas stovetops might offer better control over brewing time than electric stoves, using a Moka Pot on an electric stove is still possible.